groonga/groonga/doc/source/reference/executables/groonga-httpd.rst

 Specifies whether Groonga database is created automatically or not.
-If the value is ``on`` and the Groonga database specified by :ref:`groonga-database` doesn't exist, the Groonga database is created automatically.
+If the value is ``on`` and the Groonga database specified by :ref:`groonga-httpd-groonga-database` doesn't exist, the Groonga database is created automatically.
 If the Groonga database exists, groonga-httpd does nothing.

 If parent directory doesn't exist, parent directory is also created recursively.